top of page

 • Click here to review the Artisan (Route 3) GCC Factories subject requirements.

 If you have a foreign mechanical or electrical engineering qualification and wish to obtain the GCC Factories, your first step is to obtain the SCoE.
-Thereafter, evaluate whether your foreign qualification meets the GCC Factories subject requirements for one of the three routes.
+After that, evaluate whether your foreign qualification meets the GCC Factories subject requirements for one of the three routes.

 Here are more next steps to consider:

-Palucraft is the leading GCC Factories brand in South Africa, and we have assisted thousands of engineers, technologists, technicians, and artisans in getting their GCC Factories and protecting their legal liability as GMR 2(1) appointees.
+Palucraft is the leading GCC Factories brand in South Africa.
+We have assisted thousands of engineers, technologists, technicians, and artisans in obtaining their GCC Factories and protecting their legal liability as GMR 2(1) appointees.

 Comments